 In most cases, data is subject to validation before acquisition.
 In other words, the acquirer must obtain prior consent from the provider before acquiring the data.

-How does an acquisition upon validation work?
+How does a transaction upon validation work?

-The acquisition takes place through several steps:
+The acquisition process involves several steps:

-In what cases can I make an instant acquisition?
+In what cases is instant acquisition possible?